The world wants to help Ukraine. But organizations delivering humanitarian aid face major obstacles.

 The International Committee of the Red Cross is also building up its supply routes to bring medical aid, food, water and hygiene items into Ukraine.

 The Red Cross said it had delivered supplies to two hospitals in Mariupol and provided medical assistance in centers for displaced people in the city.
-The organization partnered with Doctors Without Borders to send surgical materials to three main hospitals in Kyiv, and sent enough insulin to the Odessa and Dnipropetrovsk regions to cover thousands of people.
+The organization partnered with Doctors Without Borders to send surgical materials to three main hospitals in Kyiv, and sent enough insulin to the Odessa and Dnipro regions to cover thousands of people.

-The Ukrainian government, meanwhile, collected and delivered more than 400 metric tons of medicines and medical supplies — mostly from European donor countries and United Nations agencies — during the first 11 days of the war, according to the latest update from the health ministry.
+The Ukrainian government, meanwhile, collected and delivered more than 400 metric tons of medicines and medical supplies — mostly from European donor countries and U.N. agencies — during the first 11 days of the war, according to the latest update from the health ministry.

 Still, vast needs remain — as do challenges in delivering aid to civilians bearing the brunt of the Russian attacks.